harbidel/cu-cat/doc/assembling.rst

 Assembling: joining multiple tables
 ====================================

-.. currentmodule:: skrub
+.. currentmodule:: cu_cat

 Assembling is the process of collecting and joining together tables.
 Good analytics requires including as much information as possible, often from different sources.

-skrub allows you to join tables on keys of different types (string, numerical, datetime) with imprecise correspondance.
+cu_cat allows you to join tables on keys of different types (string, numerical, datetime) with imprecise correspondance.

 Fuzzy joining tables